TimesysGit/vigiles-buildroot/Readme.md

 ```

-To use a custom name for the local Vigiles Manifest that is uploaded and the
+To use a custom name for the local Vigiles SBOM that is uploaded and the
 CVE Report that is generated, the Kconfig option
 ```BR2_EXTERNAL_VIGILES_MANIFEST_NAME```
 can be used.
 If set to '**Custom-Name**', the files produced will be: